Narigo/scalajs-fun/README.md

 ## Video 13 - Using the HTTP Driver

 We start by making a new GUI for the desired result.
+The second step is to hook up the `Rx` variables of an `HttpDriver` to the app.